protz/ocaml-installer/README.md

    resulting installer ships the right version of flexdll (optional, recommended).
 2. Grab a copy of ActiveTCL and install it, leave the default path (`c:\tcl`).
+   Make sure the URL in `install.nsi` is up-to-date.
 2. Grab a copy of the OCaml sources, and keep the default install path (`c:\ocamlmgw`), this will make your life easier.
 3. Follow the instructions in `README.Win32`, section "MinGW/Cygwin".
 Try to